-Other books by this author include Obsidian, Onyx, Opal, Origin, White Hot Kiss, Opposition, The Cage, "Ice Cream", Stone Cold Touch
+Other books by this author which I have reviewed include Obsidian, Onyx, Opal, Origin, White Hot Kiss, Opposition, The Cage, "Ice Cream", Stone Cold Touch

 The narrators are both Hunter and Serena using first-person points-of-view with Hunter as the primary focus.
 It is an interesting viewpoint with the story told from an Arum’s perspective and definitely gives us a different take on the Luxen.
 It’s that Arum slant on the Luxen that makes me curious about future interactions between Daemon and Katy and Hunter and his crew.

 I hate to say it, but it didn’t take long before I was wondering if I’d have the stamina to read the whole story.
 Insta-love with lots of tell was enough to keep me grimacing through the whole thing.
 I enjoyed Armentrout’s Lux series, so I had had expectations of Obsession.
 Oh well.

 I did enjoy Hunter’s assessment as to the DoD’s real reason for wanting to protect Serena.
 Sounds just like the government.
 And it irritates me no end that the senator’s son will get special handling!

 Hunter’s character and initial reactions were unexpected.
 He was such a jerk to Serena, and I was impressed at how well Armentrout kept that persona going.
 It was her inability to believably change Hunter’s attitude that made everything even worse. …that’s not totally fair… Armentrout did have Hunter note the arousal aura trickling from Serena.